afolson/lumen-tutorial/readme.md

 ## Getting Started

+If you want to install Lumen from scratch and follow along, follow the instructions here: http://lumen.laravel.com/docs/installation

+When you're ready to create a new project, issue the following command `lumen new lumen-api`

 If you're using Homestead, this should be no different for you than a Laravel app.

 If you're developing locally, you should know that the `artisan` command is missing the `serve` command.
 I recommend that you use PHP's built in web server: `php -S 127.0.0.1:8080 -t public/`